vedranaa/nerve-tracking/README.md

   - (p) Propagate the active nerve from the current slice to all subsequent slices.
 The nerve will be copied and fitted slice-by-slice.
 The current slice will not be affected.
 This function uses the active setting for edge boundary.
   - (b) Change the active setting for a boundary.
 Toggles between three options: *any*, *bright inside*, and *dark inside*.
   - (s) Save nerves in a .mat file named *NERVES_XY*.
 Overwrites previously saved nerves.

+##The suggested workflow
+Start by getting an overview of the data by navigating through all slices.
+To add a nerve, navigate to the first slice, then add the curve, fit, and propagate.
+Navigate through slices to validate the fit.
+If needed, edit the curve in a slice and propagate.
+Remember that propagate changes all subsequent slices, so make all edits in order -- starting with the first slice, ending with the last slice.
+If the fit is not satisfactory in some slice e.g. *z*, use copy to duplicate the result from an earlier slice e.g. *z-1*.
+You may or may not edit the curve in slice *z*.
+Then chose a later slice e.g. *z+1* to initiate propagation.
+Remember to get back to the first slice in order to add another nerve.